Rock Island County assistance programs.

 Help for heating and utility bills, housing assistance, and more aid

-Effective September 1, both disabled and elderly residents of Henry, Rock Island, and Mercer counties may be able to receive assistance with paying their heating and utility bills.
+Effective September 1 on each year, both disabled and elderly residents of Henry, Rock Island, and Mercer counties may be able to receive assistance with paying their heating and utility bills.
 Or if they have been disconnected, they can get reconnection assistance for their service if you have been disconnected.
 Or if a family has an imminent threat of a service disconnection, they may get aid.

 Starting October 1, any low-income household, not just elderly or disabled, that has had their utility service disconnected, or if they are under an imminent threat of having their service disconnected, they may be able to qualify for help with getting utility service reconnected.